(214) 390-7947 (Overseas Callers)

 Discover more about how you can spend your free time and weekends during your volunteer experience in South Africa.

 Your safety is our number one priority here at IFRE.
-We have been providing affordable volunteer experiences in in over 20 countries since 2006 and we have over 22,000 happy volunteers to show for it.
+We have been providing affordable volunteer experiences in over 19 countries since 2006, and we have over 22,000 happy volunteers to show for it.
 Rest assured knowing that IFRE has vetted projects to ensure they meet our standards to provide you with a safe, life-changing journey.
 We evaluate projects annually to check they still meet our standards.
-We also offer a Comprehensive Insurance & Evacuation Plan to help give you peace of mind.
+We also offer a Comprehensive Insurance to help give you peace of mind.

 You will be provided with a local in-country support person to answer all your questions during your time volunteering.
 They will also periodically check in to see how you are doing and provide an immediate response if any safety issue arises.
-Your in-country support person will help coordinate airport pick-ups, help you settle into your accommodation, introduce you to the project staff, provide you with safety information during a comprehensive orientation and teach you about the local culture and customs to ensure you have a valuable and memorable experience teaching in South Africa.
+Your in-country support person will help coordinate airport pick-ups, help you settle into your accommodation, introduce you to the project staff, provide you with safety information during a comprehensive orientation, and teach you about the local culture and customs to ensure you have a valuable and memorable volunteering experience with orphans in South Africa.

 Take a minute to complete the form and we will be in touch.